Constant 2-labellings and an application to (r,a,b)-covering codes: Conclusions and perspectives

 \section{Conclusions and perspectives}

-Observe that for Theorems~\ref{thm:types} and~\ref{thm:codes}, we obtain not only numerical values for the constants but also the descriptions of the possible colorings.
-Moreover, the projection and folding method is presented in general and can be applied to linear codes.
-It would be interesting to consider $(r,a,b)$-codes in other types of lattices, for example, in the king lattice.
+Constant $2$-labellings in weighted cycles allows us to translate the periodicity of $(r,a,b)$-codes, with $r\ge2$, of the $2$-dimensional grid.
+It seems that for a radius $1$, many $(1,a,b)$-codes of the multidimensional grid $\mathbb{Z}^d$ are periodic (see Theorem~\ref{thm:dorbec} and ~\cite{Dorbec--Gravier--Honkala--Mollard--2009}).
+It would be interesting to find the corresponding weighted graphs obtained with our projection and folding method and then to study constant $2$-labellings in these graphs.
+Also, the projection and folding method is presented in general and can be applied to linear codes.
+It would be interesting to consider $(r,a,b)$-codes in other types of lattices as for example, in the king lattice.

-In~\cite[Theorem~4]{DGHM}, Dorbec \textit{et al.} present a method to construct $(1,a,b)$-codes in $\mathbb{Z}^d$.
-This method is based on a one-dimensional pattern of finite length that is extended by translations to color $\mathbb{Z}^d$.
-If there exists a similar method for $(r,a,b)$-codes with $r\ge2$, then we could apply the projection and folding method in higher dimensions.
-In $\mathbb{Z}^d$, we conjecture that for colorings satisfying certain periodicity properties the projection and folding method will lead to weighted cycles with more distinct weights.
-A good strategy to handle this problem could be to find all possible weighted cycles that yield to constant $2$-labellings where $A$ is the set of rotations.
-It will give a generalization of Theorem~\ref{thm:types} for all weighted cycles.

-The problem of finding a constant $2$-labelling of a graph is interesting in itself.
-On one hand, we could study constant $2$-labelling in graphs having a big automorphisms group, for instance, in circulant graphs or in vertex-transitive graphs.
-On the other hand, we could find a natural generalization of constant $2$-labellings into constant $k$-labellings using $k$ colors and then consider their links with distinguishing numbers and weighted codes with more than two values.
+The problem of finding a constant $2$-labelling of a graph is interesting in and of itself.
+In Theorem~\ref{thm:types}, we only obtain a characterization of constant $2$-labellings in four types of weighted cycles.
+It would be interesting to consider different weighted cycles, with eventually more weights.
+Moreover, we could study constant $2$-labelling in graphs having a big automorphisms group, for instance, in circulant graphs or in vertex-transitive graphs.
+Finally, we could find a natural generalization of constant $2$-labellings into constant $k$-labellings using $k$ colours and then consider their links with distinguishing numbers and weighted codes with more than two values.